pypr/pysph/docs/source/tutorial/circular_patch.rst

 The **Application** makes it easy to pass command line arguments to the solver.
 It is also important for the seamless parallel execution of the same example.
-Take a moment to consider how might we write a parallel version of the same example.
-Naturally, we would need some MPI imports.
-Moreover, the particles need to be created in a distributed fashion.
-All this (and more) is handled through the abstraction of the **Application**
+To appreciate the role of the **Application** consider for a moment how might we write a parallel version of the same example.
+At some point, we would need some MPI imports and the particles should be created in a distributed fashion.
+All this (and more) is handled through the abstraction of the **Application** which hides all this detail from the user.

-What the **Integrator** accomplishes should be obvious.
-We can see that we ask for the "fluid" to be stepped using a **WCSPHStep** object.
+Intuitively, in an SPH simulation, the role of the **Integrator** should be obvious.
+In the code, we see that we ask for the "fluid" to be stepped using a **WCSPHStep** object.
 Taking a look at the `get_circular_patch` function once more, we notice that the **ParticleArray** representing the circular patch was named as `fluid`.
 So we're essentially asking the PySPH framework to step or *integrate* the properties of the **ParticleArray** fluid using **WCSPHStep**.
 Safe to assume that the framework takes the responsibility to call this integrator at the appropriate time during a time-step.